nus-cs2103-AY2223S2/ip/docs/README.md

 ```

 ### unmark [task index] - unmark a specific task
-unmarks the task of the given index
+Unmarks the task of the given index

 Example of usage:

 `unmark 1`

 Expected outcome:
-unmarks the task and displays a message confirming the action.
+Unmarks the task and displays a message confirming the action.

 ```
 Nice, this task has been unmarked: